I just upgraded my XAMPP to latest release and found myself trapped with no memory of how to install xdebug on a Mac with XAMPP.

 4. Configure xdebug

-Because XAMPP is build for i386 (32-bit) architecture, we have to modify default build flags, which otherwise would build for x86_64 (64-bit):
+If your XAMPP is built for i386 (32-bit) architecture, you have to modify default build flags, which otherwise would build for x86_64 (64-bit):

 ./configure --enable-xdebug \ --with-php-config=/Applications/XAMPP/xamppfiles/bin/php-config \ CFLAGS="-arch i386 $CFLAGS" CCFLAGS="-arch i386 $CCFLAGS" \ CXXFLAGS="-arch i386 $CXXFLAGS" LDFLAGS="-arch i386 $LDFLAGS"

 edit: configure command updated to append variables instead of prepending them (thanks Sequan).